-A proposed Local Coverage Determination ("LCD") DL39256, entitled "Molecular Testing for Detection of Upper Gastrointestinal Metaplasia, Dysplasia, and Neoplasia" was published recently on the Center for Medicare and Medicaid Services ("CMS") website by MAC Palmetto GBA.
-The proposed LCD is a further step in our efforts to secure Medicare coverage and payment for EsoGuard.
-The proposed LCD, which the CMS website explicitly characterizes as a "work in progress" for "public review," outlines criteria that MolDX expects upper gastrointestinal precancer and cancer molecular diagnostic tests to meet.
+A final Local Coverage Determination ("LCD") L39256, entitled "Molecular Testing for Detection of Upper Gastrointestinal Metaplasia, Dysplasia, and Neoplasia" became effective in May 2023 on the Center for Medicare and Medicaid Services ("CMS") website by MAC Palmetto GBA.
+(A substantially identical LCD was published by Noridian Healthcare Solutions, the MAC whose geographic jurisdiction covers our CLIA laboratory in Lake Forest, CA.) The LCD outlines criteria for future coverage that MolDX expects upper gastrointestinal precancer and cancer molecular diagnostic tests to meet.
 These criteria include active GERD with at least two risk factors, as well as evidence of analytic validity, clinical validity, and clinical utility.
-Although the proposed LCD indicated that it found that no currently existing test has fulfilled all these criteria, it indicated that it will "monitor the evidence and will provide coverage based on the pertinent literature and society recommendations."
-Notably, the proposed LCD pre-dated, and therefore does not include consideration of, the most recent AGA clinical practice update endorsing swallowable, nonendoscopic capsule devices combined with a biomarker, such as EsoCheck and EsoGuard,, an an alternative to endoscopy.
-The publication of the proposed LCD triggered a written comment period, and MolDX also held an open meeting on May 10, 2022, during which stakeholders and other interested parties had the opportunity to address the proposed LCD.
-We presented at the public meeting and made a written submission during the comment period as well.
-A final LCD will not be issued until the MAC has had the opportunity to assess and consider all stakeholder comments.
+Although the LCD indicated that it found that no currently existing test has fulfilled all these criteria, it indicated that it will "monitor the evidence and may revise this determination based on the pertinent literature and society recommendations."
+We expect to submit EsoGuard for Technical Assessment under this foundational LCD later this year.

-While we await a CMS coverage determination from MolDX, we are aggressively pursuing EsoGuard commercial insurer payment and coverage.
-Although the claim adjudication cycle can be prolonged during the early commercialization of a new test, we have received out-of-network commercial insurance payments for the EsoGuard test, and has entered into agreements with insurers that provide access to, in the aggregate, over 70 million patients.
+In parallel with preparing to submit EsoGuard for Technical Assessment with MolDX, we are aggressively pursuing EsoGuard commercial insurer payment and coverage.
+Although the claim adjudication cycle can be prolonged during the early commercialization of a new test, we have received and are continuing to receive out-of-network commercial insurance payments for the EsoGuard test, which accounts for the vast majority of our revenue to date.